 What a wild and crazy year it’s been!
 I just completed my first full year of blogging.
-And I am pleased, and rather amazed, that in less than one year I created a mailing list more than 20,000 subscribers strong.
+And I am pleased, and rather amazed, that in less than one year I created a mailing list that is more than 20,000 subscribers strong.
 And I want to show you how to grow email lists, too.

-A year ago I was starting to think about how to create and grow a mailing list, because as a newbie blogger I’d read that I should have one for my blog.
+A year ago I started to think about how to create and grow a mailing list, because as a newbie blogger I’d read that I should have one for my blog.
 And I knew from experience with my travel publishing site that it was useful.
 But little did I know I would go on to learn SO MUCH about how to grow email lists and find so many wonderful people who wanted to hear from me.